 Well-put-together table runners are perfect for an elegant wedding table setting.
 They can come in many styles and colors and can dress up even a small-budget wedding.

 Elegant table runners can even be a beautiful alternative to expensive wedding table centerpieces if used correctly.

-Of course you can don your tables with lush fabrics, expensive designs and intricate patterns, but when making them yourself, that is not even necessary.
+Of course, you can adorn your tables with lush fabrics, expensive designs, and intricate patterns, but when making them yourself, that is not even necessary.

-The point is doing it yourself, expressing your individual styles and personalities, and saving money.
+The point is doing it yourself, expressing your individual styles and personality, and saving money.

 In the meantime, I'm going to share an easy tutorial for creating one on your own.